dlaub3/blog/programming/algorithms/common-algorithms.md

 }
 ```

+### Insertion Sort
-**Insertion Sort**:  Insertion sort makes a single pass through the data.
+Insertion sort makes a single pass through the data.
 All data on the left is considered sorted.

 ```js
 function insertionSort(array) {